OpenBB-finance/OpenBB/README.md

 ## Contributing

 There are 3 main ways of contributing to this project.
+(Hopefully you have starred the project by now ⭐️)

-**Become a Contributor 🦍**
+**Become a Contributor**

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Install the pre-commit hooks by running: `pre-commit install`.
-      Any time you commit a change, linters will be run automatically.
-On changes, you will have to re-commit.
+3. Install the pre-commit hooks by running: `pre-commit install` Any time you commit a change, linters will be run automatically.
+On changes, you will have to re-commit
 4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 5. Push to your Branch (`git push origin feature/AmazingFeature`)
 6. Open a Pull Request

 You can read more details about adding a feature in our [CONTRIBUTING GUIDELINES](/CONTRIBUTING.md).

-**Raise an Issue**
+**Raise an issue or Request a feature**

-Recommended if you adopted a strategy of buying high and selling low.

-We are interested in your view on what sort of [features](https://github.com/OpenBB-finance/OpenBBTerminal/issues) would make you buy even higher and sell even lower.

-Also, if somehow you're sitting in several mils due to this terminal, don't forget to report a [bug](https://github.com/OpenBB-finance/OpenBBTerminal/issues) so that the team can fix, and keep the old ways.
+* Raise an issue by opening a [bug ticket](https://github.com/OpenBB-finance/OpenBBTerminal/issues).
+* Request a new  feature through a [feature request ticket](https://github.com/OpenBB-finance/OpenBBTerminal/issues).

-**Join Us and Contribute**
+**Join us**

-Welcome to the club, and feel free to support the developers behind this amazing open-source project.

-If you're interested in contributing, fork us!
-Grab an issue or enhancement and put in a PR request with the fix.
+Join [our Discord](https://openbb.co/discord) and provide us any feedback on The OpenBB Terminal.

 ## License